 23. Visit T’suu Tina Nation’s Powwow

 A Powwow is a gathering of the First Nation’s people from around the country.
-They come together every summer in Bragg Creek, filling grounds with tipis.
+They come together every summer at Redwood Meadows, filling grounds with tipis.

 20 things to do in Calgary in summer